Italian Greyhound in an Apartment

 Noise Level

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Italian Greyhounds have particular requirements based on their small size, minimal shedding level, and genetic predispositions to dental disease and leg fractures.
+The care profile for Italian Greyhounds is anchored by a small build, minimal coat shedding, and breed-associated risk for dental disease and leg fractures.

 Exercise Solutions